xFaraday/EzScript/README.md

 ```sh
 ./ezscript.ps1
 ```
 Select the first option and then the second or third

+Comment out any required services

 *Running the second or third option before the first will brake the script!*

 ## Usage
-This is a very useful script for sysadmins or IT professionals looking to secure a windows machine in a very easy fashion.
 This Script will create a directory on the desktop called scripterino which houses all the files created.
 This script covers all of the following:
-* All types of files and categorizes them
+* copies valuable types of files and categorizes them
+* Provides an easier to read and more useful NETSTAT
 * Users
     * Makes a list of all users and groups on the machine
     * Disables Guest and Admin account and renames them